odedindi/panterTodo/README.md

 ### getting started and important scripts

+- run `docker-compose up` from the root folder to run the db
 - run `yarn dev` to run it locally on [localhost:3000](http://localhost:3000)
 - run `yarn check:types` to check types
 - run `yarn check:lint` to check linting